fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 | `accessToken`   | The access token of the created CashBox.                     |
 | `configuration` | The configuration object of the new CashBox, as escaped JSON string and based on the provided template. |

-Here, in particular `cashBoxId` and `accessToken` are interesting, as they allow you to automatically provision the CashBox.
+Here, in particular, `cashBoxId` and `accessToken` are interesting, as they allow you to provision the CashBox automatically.
 To do that, please deploy a vanilla [Launcher](../middleware/launcher.md) instance on the destination system and set its [CashBox ID and Access Token parameters](../middleware/configuration.md) to the values you received in the response.

 ## Custom variables

 In addition to the readily available [system variables](templates.md#pre-defined-system-variables), you can also use custom variables in your templates.
-These variables follow the same syntax as system variables (i.e. `|[variable_name]|`) and they can be used throughout your template.
+These variables follow the same syntax as system variables (i.e., `|[variable_name]|`); you can use them throughout your template.

-Their values are passed via the [query string](https://en.wikipedia.org/wiki/Query_string) of the request to the template API and each custom variable used in your template needs to have a corresponding value in the query string.
-For example, if you used the variable `|[my_variable]|`, you'd need to pass its value in the call to the API by adding `my_variable` to the query string.
+Their values are passed via the [query string](https://en.wikipedia.org/wiki/Query_string) of the request to the template API, and each custom variable used in your template needs to have a corresponding value in the query string.
+So, for example, if you used the variable `|[my_variable]|`, you'd need to pass its value in the call to the API by adding `my_variable` to the query string.

 ```
 https://helipad.fiskaltrust.cloud/api/configuration?my_variable=desired_value